 There is a huge misconception that ozone is smog, but it’s not.
 When smog levels are discussed, ozone is targeted because it is relative to smog conditions and is much easier to measure than other components that smog form.
 Ozone is actually there to help eliminate smog.

-Ozone is the most effective oxidizer and disinfectant commercially available that can be safely used in water and air treatment.
+Ozone is an oxidizer and disinfectant commercially available that can be used in water and air treatment.
 It has been approved by the FDA, USDA, and the EPA as an antimicrobial disinfectant.
-Ozone requires only cold water, eliminates the need for chemicals, and is created on site, on demand.
+Ozone requires only cold water, reduces the need for chemicals, and is created on-site, on-demand.

-With ClearWater Tech’s proven efficiency and reliable ozone systems, you can simplify handling and storage of chemicals, lower your costs and environmental impact.
+With ClearWater Tech’s proven efficiency and reliable ozone systems, you can simplify the handling and storage of chemicals, and lower your costs.

-It is a smarter alternative to salt, chlorine, and other chemicals and can oxidize and reduce microorganisms such as bacteria, fungus and viruses in water 3,200 times faster than chlorine and 5,600 times faster than bromine.
-Ozone can be used to control taste, odor and color.
-It can also be used for flocculation of organic material which simplifies for mechanical filtration.
-Best part, it is generated at the point of use and is easily converted back to oxygen.
+It is a smarter alternative to salt, chlorine, and other chemicals and can oxidize and reduce microorganisms such as bacteria, fungus, and viruses in water faster than chlorine and faster than bromine.
+Ozone can be used to reduce odor and color.
+It can also be used for the flocculation of organic material which simplifies mechanical filtration.
+The best part, it is generated at the point of use and is easily converted back to oxygen.

 How is Ozone used for Water & Air Purification?